 Alcohol Interventions for the Disease of Alcoholism

-For those individuals of legal drinking age, Alcohol is a legal and socially acceptable drug.
-Alcohol utilizes first pass metabolism; one of the few drugs that enters the blood stream, initially, from the stomach.
-Recent evidence suggests that Genetic/Physiological factors, specifically the presence, absence and amount of digestive enzyme(s) available in the gut, greatly influence the users first and continued experience with alcohol.
-There are gender and racial biases important in understanding ones ability to remove alcohol as a toxin from the body.
-Individuals, who are biologically incapable or limited in their ability to process alcohol as a toxin, experience a much higher blood alcohol level than a person with a “normal” amount of enzyme.
-Such a predisposition genetically affords the enzyme deficient (or absent) user with a first experience, and subsequent experiences that are more challenging and damaging to the body, both short and long term.
-Social pressures and/or underlying psychiatric co-morbidities (Addictive Personalities) may promote such a persons consumption of alcohol and increase the likelihood of abuse and addiction, ignorant of alcohol’s chemical dependency potential.
+For those individuals of legal drinking age, alcohol is a legal and socially acceptable drug.
+Alcohol utilizes first pass metabolism, and is one of the few drugs that enters the blood stream, initially, from the stomach.
+Recent evidence suggests that genetic/physiological factors – specifically the presence, absence and amount of digestive enzyme(s) available in the gut – greatly influence the user’s first and continued experience with alcohol.
+There are gender and racial biases important in understanding one’s ability to remove alcohol as a toxin from the body.
+Individuals who are biologically incapable or limited in their ability to process alcohol as a toxin, experience a much higher blood alcohol level than a person with a “normal” amount of enzyme.
+Such a predisposition genetically affords the enzyme deficient (or absent) user with experiences that are more challenging and damaging to the body, both short and long term.
+Social pressures and underlying psychiatric co-morbidities (addictive personalities) may promote such a person’s consumption of alcohol and increase the likelihood of abuse and addiction, ignorant of alcohol’s chemical dependency potential.

-Alcohol interventions are required after the self-inflicted maltreatment, injury, or damage to ones with alcohol.
+Alcohol interventions are required after the self-inflicted maltreatment, injury, or damage from alcohol addiction.
 This includes the physical body of the addict and the social and/or financial harm that will affect this same “natural person” within society.
 It includes the family, friends, coworkers and congregation members who are likely victims and/or enablers of the addict’s abusive behavior.